Toolbox

 - Design to manage erosion and landslide risk: surface erosion control structures, vegetation cover for soil retention, reinforcing of slopes.

-- Design considering the zoning and land use regulations to limit neighborhood development in high-risk areas and promote the creation of safe zones for critical infrastructure and housing.
+- Design considering the zoning and land use regulations to limit neighbourhood development in high-risk areas and promote the creation of safe zones for critical infrastructure and housing.

 In order to identify disaster risk reduction and climate adaptation options that can be implemented in your neighbourhood, a good option is to conduct a benchmark with other neighbourhoods or cities that are facing similar challenges.